Edsol/bootstrap-select-togglebutton/README.md

 Usage
 =====

-Create a select element and use the plugin.
+Create a select element and use the plugin, added compatiblity with [select2](https://github.com/select2/select2) jquery library.

 `$('select').togglebutton();`